openmaptiles/www.openmaptiles.org/docs/style/maputnik.md

 description: Edit map style with open-source Maputnik map design tool.
 ---

-[Maputnik](https://github.com/maputnik/editor) is a free and open source visual editor for the [Mapbox GL style specification](https://www.mapbox.com/mapbox-gl-style-spec/).
-You can either use the online version of Maputnik at [https://maputnik.github.io/editor](https://maputnik.github.io/editor) or [download the editor](https://github.com/maputnik/editor/releases) to use it locally.
+[Maputnik](https://maputnik.github.io/) is a free and open source visual editor for the [GL style specification](https://docs.maptiler.com/gl-style-specification/).
+You can either use the online version of Maputnik at [https://maplibre.org/maputnik/](https://maplibre.org/maputnik/) or [download the editor](https://github.com/maplibre/maputnik/releases) to use it locally.

 ## Edit the Style online

 The easiest way to get started is choosing an existing style as a starting point.
-On [https://maputnik.github.io/editor](https://maputnik.github.io/editor) you can choose from many existing styles that work well with OpenMapTiles and directly edit them.
+On [https://maplibre.org/maputnik/](https://maplibre.org/maputnik/) you can choose from many existing styles that work well with OpenMapTiles and directly edit them.

 Once you are done editing the style you can download the modified style in JSON format.